superluminar-io/aws_fundamentals_workshop/docs/0_welcome.md

 - **Introduction to core services (EC2, S3, RDS, etc.)**
 - **Understanding the AWS Management Console and CLI**
-- **Hands-On: Deploy basic services using CDK**
+- **Hands-On: Deploy basic services using Pulumi**
-  - Use CDK to create an S3 bucket and an EC2 instance
+  - Use Pulumi to create an S3 bucket and an EC2 instance

 #### 5. Amazon RDS